 Our Outreach is What Inspires Us

-Press coverage of the sea level program’s work so far totals more than 2,000 stories.
+Press coverage of the sea level program’s work so far totals more than 5,000 stories.
 Our research, tools and expertise have been highlighted on the front-page of the New York Times and in small local paper reports; on NBC, CBS, PBS, CNN, and TWC; and in outlets around the U.S. and world.
 More than 60 federal agencies and offices, and more than 100 state agencies, county offices, and city offices each have accessed our tools, plus numerous businesses, nonprofit organizations, and educational institutions.
-Users have downloaded hundreds of datasets for research, vulnerability analysis and planning.
+Users have downloaded fact sheets, reports, map images and data for planning, vulnerability assessments, emergency preparedness efforts, research, policy analysis, public presentations, education and training.
 Our sea level content has received more than 10 million page views.
 (See original launch coverage of Surging Seas or select broadcast video.)

 Our Work Compels Us to Think Globally

 In November 2015, we expanded our maps and analysis to global scale, addressing the information needs of 6 continents.
 As world leaders continue to grapple with climate change, the opportunities to help inform national commitments to curb emissions and to arm communities with the tools they need for a resilient future are the driving forces behind our program of research, communications asset development and global outreach.